Staggerlee011/serialexperiments/content/posts/install-brew-on-ubunutu.md

 ### Configure brew

-this is where i messed up! apon finishing the install, it feeds you lots of HELPFUL info saying you need to update your `PATH` and suggests installing some other software, i ignored this and spent a few hours moaning to my team that things dont work like they should and trying to workout why i could install things but not use them ><
+this is where I messed up! apon finishing the install, it feeds you lots of HELPFUL info saying you need to update your `PATH` and suggests installing some other software, I ignored this and spent a few hours moaning to my team that things don't work like they should and trying to workout why I could install things but not use them ><

 this is an example solution! if your ubuntu login is not `stephen` this wont work for you!!!